 A K-9 Unit is as popular in policing these days as SWAT Teams, Traffic Units and Investigations Units.
 These are common interests of law enforcement officers and future applicants.

-Officer Casey Cashman and K-9 Rico make up the Parker Police Department's K-9 Unit.
+Officer Casey Cashman and K-9 Rico make up half of the the Parker Police Department's K-9 Unit.

 Officer Casey Cashman joined the Parker Police in 2001 and is assigned to the traffic team.
 K-9 Rico is a male German Shepherd/Belgian Malinois cross breed.
 He was born in Slovakia of June 2015 before coming to the United States in August of 2016.
 He joined the Parker Police Department and partnered with his handler, Officer Casey Cashman, in December 2016.